katerynatkachenko/pylenium/README.md

 #### 2. Connect VNC viewer of your preference on `localhost:5900` and the password: `secret`

-To install VNC viewer on Linux Ubuntu, use `sudo apt install remina`
+To install VNC viewer on Linux Ubuntu, use `sudo apt install remmina`

 #### 3. Execute the test suite by running